SakuraPuare/github-stats-analyzer/README.md

 #### Full Access (Token Required)
 - Access to all repositories (public and private)
-- No limit on number of repositories
+- No limit on number of repositories (default: 1000)
-- No limit on number of commits
+- No limit on number of commits (default: 1000)
 - Complete statistics
 - Private repository access
 - Fork analysis